elemel/fungeoneer/chapters/cornucopia.md

 Register S serves as both stack size and stack pointer.
 It always points to the slot just above the top of the stack.
 Initially, register S points to the bottom slot, indicating an empty stack.
 Pushing writes a number to slot S, then increments S. Popping decrements S, then reads a number from slot S. Nevertheless, both pushing and popping work as before in practice.

-With plenty of challenges ahead, you scan the rows and columns of the map:
+With plenty of challenges ahead, you consult the map:

 ```
 {=#}({]}(##}#]{}(#)R##](][)]}{=4cO2=}Rc5=#R{((((]{#}{)}}]{(=)[(#R]{([{{#]}([(]